 - If wording the sentence is difficult, try reading articles similar to the one you are writing, and even thinking about how a newscaster on television opens a story can be a clue on how to word the lead.

 Remember that by writing one or two powerful sentences to open the article, half the article’s challenges have been battled.
+Students also know where they can read the review on popular service on https://sky-writer.com/.
 Once writing a lead is mastered, the rest of the article will fall into place because the lead is just the first of many facts in an article listed from most important to least important.